 Spanish brand Expormim has, since its inception, been a leader in furnishing the outdoors.
 This year, the Valencia-based brand tapped its own in-house team to expand its offerings for the interior.
 The result revives a 1968 design for the 21st century: Altet.
 Simultaneously classic and contemporary, the reimagined dining chair marries the expressive rattan the manufacturer is known for with contemporary production methods that re-use the material from adjacent products.

-In three configurations — rattan seat with a curving back, an open back with upholstered seat and an entirely upholstered version — with 14 colourways (from earthy tints to deep navy and cherry red), the monochromatic seat pairs perfectly with any meal.
+In three configurations — rattan seat with a curving back, an open back with upholstered seat and an entirely upholstered version — with 14 colourways (from earthy tints to deep navy and cherry red), the monochromatic chair pairs perfectly with any meal.

 A pair of charming sled legs define Op, Italian designer Mario Alessiani‘s latest product for furniture brand Hiro.
 Exuding simplicity and functionality, the 43-centimetre-tall stool is comprised entirely of steel, making it suitable for use both indoors and out.